krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p14_KwayMerge/readme.txt

 3.1) If there exists an element (in the same linked list) next to the element that popped out in the previous step, then insert it into the min-heap.
 4) Return the head node address of the merged list.

-NOTE: hack to avoid if-else while storing the link to 'result' node - to create fake head + temp pointer that will link all nodes during the algorithm. and finally return head.next
+HINT: hack to avoid if-else while storing the link to 'result' node - to create fake head + temp pointer that will link all nodes during the algorithm. and finally return head.next
     see MergeKSortedLists # mergeKListsGFG()

 Sequence of problems: